 We’ll need you to:

-•work with us (or others we refer you to) to find a suitable job
+work with us (or others we refer you to) to find a suitable job

-•show us you’re making an effort to find work
+show us you’re making an effort to find work

-•attend any job training courses or work assessments we request
+attend any job training courses or work assessments we request

-•attend any interviews for suitable jobs and accept any suitable work offers
+attend any interviews for suitable jobs and accept any suitable work offers

-•take and pass a drug test if required by employers or training providers.
+take and pass a drug test if required by employers or training providers.

 You’ll also need to take reasonable steps to make sure that:

-•from the age of five or six (depending on when they start school), your children are enrolled in and attending school
+from the age of five or six (depending on when they start school), your children are enrolled in and attending school

-•all your children are enrolled with a general practitioner (GP) or a medical practice that’s part of a Primary Health Organisation (PHO).
+all your children are enrolled with a general practitioner (GP) or a medical practice that’s part of a Primary Health Organisation (PHO).

 Having an additional child